dreikanter/ruby-bookmarks/README.md

 This is a curated collection of essential Ruby and Ruby on Rails resources.
 The project aims to maintain a well-structured reference equally useful both for beginners and advanced web developers. ★&nbsp;stands here for Editors' Choice.

-This list is not intended to include any random resource related to Ruby programming (we already have a most complete gem catalogue at [ruby-toolbox.com](https://ruby-toolbox.com)), but only the best and most actual alternatives in each area:

-- Latest editions of the most important books;
-- Time and community tested gems (alive projects only);
+This list is not intended to include any random resource related to Ruby programming (we already have a most complete gem catalogue at [ruby-toolbox.com](https://ruby-toolbox.com)), but only the best and most actual alternatives in each area.
+You will find here latest editions of the most important books, time and community tested gems (alive projects only!), and actively updated websites.
-- Actively updated websites.

 *Sharing and pull requests are very much appreciated!*

-PS: This is not an only community-driven bookmarks list on GitHub.
-Check out metabookarks project —  [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).
+PS: Check out [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) for other community-driven bookmark collections.

 ## Books